 MCDs include mercury-containing thermometers, thermostats, switches and relays, manometers, other devices that contain liquid mercury, and mercury-containing ampoules that have been removed from these devices or from MCLs in accordance with the US EPA's Universal Waste Rule (UWR) thermostat ampoule removal standards (40 CFR 273.13 or 273.33).
 MCDs do not include batteries or lamps.

 Prohibitions on MCL and MCD Disposal

-Per 403.7186, F.S., (linked above) MCLs are prohibited from being disposed of at solid waste incineration facilities (i.e., waste-to-energy facilities or municipal waste combustors) in Florida.
-There are 12 of these facilities operating in 10 counties and three municipalities in Florida (Bay, Broward, Dade, Hillsborough, Lake, Lee, Palm Beach, Pasco, Pinellas, and Polk counties; and the cities of Tampa and Lakeland).
+Per 403.7186, F.S., (linked above), MCLs are prohibited from being disposed of at solid waste incineration facilities (i.e., waste-to-energy facilities or municipal waste combustors) in Florida.
+There are 12 of these facilities operating in 10 counties and two municipalities in Florida (Bay, Broward, Dade, Hillsborough, Lake, Lee, Palm Beach, Pasco, Pinellas, and Polk counties; and the cities of Tampa and Lakeland).
 Some other counties send part or all of their solid waste to solid waste incineration facilities operating in another county.

 Also per the law above, all MCDs, including those from households and other residential buildings, are prohibited by law from being disposed of at any municipal solid waste (MSW) disposal facility in Florida such as a landfill or solid waste incinerator.